fedimint/fedimint/docs/setup-docs.md

 <details>
 <summary>
-The "numbers" the guardians are running mostly involed a Distributed Key Generation (DKG).
+The "numbers" the guardians are running mostly involved a Distributed Key Generation (DKG).
 DKG is a collaborative cryptographic protocol where multiple parties generate a shared secret key without any party ever holding the full key.
 We use DKG for fedimint so that none of the guardians ever have the full key to the mint.
 This is a critical security feature of fedimint, as it means that even if a single guardian is compromised, the mint cannot be compromised.

 ^ Click arrow for details!